MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/09-transform-data.md

 For example, let's see how you can use **ROLLUP** to group a set of data.

-1. Create a view that captures sales information based on details from the **SalesLT.Customer** and **SalesLT.SalesOrderHeader** tables.
-To do this, replace the previous code with the code below, then select **&#x23f5;Run**:
+1. Create a view that includes details of sales of products to customers from multiple tables in the database.
+To do this, Run the following code:

+    ```sql
+    CREATE VIEW SalesLT.v_ProductSales AS
+    SELECT c.CustomerID, c.CompanyName, c.SalesPerson,
+           a.City, a.StateProvince, a.CountryRegion,
+           p.Name As Product, pc.Name AS Category,
+           o.SubTotal + o.TaxAmt + o.Freight AS TotalDue
+    FROM SalesLT.Customer AS c
+    INNER JOIN SalesLT.CustomerAddress AS ca
+        ON c.CustomerID = ca.CustomerID
+    INNER JOIN SalesLT.Address AS a
+        ON ca.AddressID = a.AddressID
+    INNER JOIN SalesLT.SalesOrderHeader AS o
+        ON c.CustomerID = o.CustomerID
+    INNER JOIN SalesLT.SalesOrderDetail AS od
+        ON o.SalesOrderID = od.SalesOrderID
+    INNER JOIN SalesLT.Product AS p
+        ON od.ProductID = p.ProductID
+    INNER JOIN SalesLT.ProductCategory AS pc
+        ON p.ProductCategoryID = pc.ProductCategoryID
+    WHERE ca.AddressType = 'Main Office';
     ```

-    CREATE VIEW SalesLT.vCustomerSales AS
-    SELECT Customer.CustomerID, Customer.CompanyName, Customer.SalesPerson, SalesOrderHeader.TotalDue
+1. Your view (**SalesLT.v_ProductSales**) enables you to summarize sales by attributes of products (for example category) and attributes of customers (for example, geographical location).
+Run the query below to view sales totals grouped by geographical region and product category:

+    ```sql
+    SELECT CountryRegion, Category, SUM(TotalDue) AS TotalSales
-    FROM SalesLT.Customer
+    FROM SalesLT.v_ProductSales
-    INNER JOIN SalesLT.SalesOrderHeader
-        ON Customer.CustomerID = SalesOrderHeader.CustomerID;
+    GROUP BY CountryRegion, Category
     ```

-1. Your view (**SalesLT.vCustomerSales**) cross-references information from two different tables, to display the **TotalDue** amount for customer companies who have made orders, along with their assigned sales representative.
-Have a look at the view by replacing the previous code with the code below:

-    ```
-    SELECT * FROM SalesLT.vCustomerSales;
-    ```

-1. Select **&#x23f5;Run**.
+    The results show the sales totals for each combination of region and product category.

-1. Let's use **ROLLUP** to group this data.
+1. Now let's use **ROLLUP** to group this data.
 Replace your previous code with the code below:

+    ```sql
+    SELECT CountryRegion, Category, SUM(TotalDue) AS TotalSales
+    FROM SalesLT.v_ProductSales
+    GROUP BY ROLLUP (CountryRegion, Category);
     ```

+1. Run the query and review the results.

+    The results contain a row for each region and product category as before.
+Additionally, after the rows for each region there is a row containing a *NULL* category and the subtotal for all products sold in that region, and at the end of the resultset there's a row with NULL region and category values containing the grand total for sales of all product categories in all regions.

+1. Modify the query to use the CUBE operator instead of ROLLUP:

+    ```sql
-    SELECT SalesPerson, CompanyName, SUM(TotalDue) AS TotalSales
+    SELECT CountryRegion, Category, SUM(TotalDue) AS TotalSales
-    FROM SalesLT.vCustomerSales
+    FROM SalesLT.v_ProductSales
-        GROUP BY ROLLUP (SalesPerson, CompanyName);
+    GROUP BY CUBE (CountryRegion, Category);
     ```

-1. Select **&#x23f5;Run**.

-1. Review the results.
-You were able you to retrieve customer sales data, and the use of **ROLLUP** enabled you to group the data in a way that allowed you to get the subtotal for historical sales for each sales person, and a final grand total for all sales at the bottom of the result set.
+1. Run the modified query and review the results.

+    This time, the results include:
+    - Sales for each category in each region
+    - A subtotal for each product category in all regions (with a *NULL* **CountryRegion**)
+    - A subtotal for each region for all product categories (with a *NULL* **Category**)
+    - A grand total for sales of all product categories in all regions (with *NULL* **CountryRegion** and **Category** values)

 ## Challenges